SkandaBhat/car-adverts/README.md

 This is an application on play which helps you create, modify and delete car advertisements.

+#### What works?

+- Dockerisation; DynamoDB and the play application both run on containers locally

+- Basic project setup, and data modelling.
+There is some dummy data which is returned on doing a GET call to /v1/adverts.

+#### What doesnt work?

+- Everything else

 ### Setup

 This application runs on docker.